 Licensing, Copyright and Open Access Policy

 All articles published and archived in postScriptum are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA).

 Submission of an article implies that its author authorises the editor of postScriptum for peer review, editorial review, necessary modification and subsequent publication and archiving or rejection (on proper grounds) of the article.

 The copyrights of the articles published in the open issues (i.e. issues without any focal theme/topic) of postScriptum remain with the respective authors.
-The process of of transfer of copyright from the author to the editor (only in case of special issues having focal theme/topic) are to be detailed in the CFP of the respective special issue.
+The process of transfer of copyright from the author to the editor (only in case of special issues having focal theme/topic) is to be detailed in the CFP of the respective special issue.

 postScriptum is an online, open access journal.
 No password or fee is required to access any content available in postscriptum.co.in